RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Keyb_13.jpeg" alt="Description" width="600">
 </p>

+## Cleaning the keyboard PCB

 The keyboard PCB is a Mitsumi C-128F 56 7565 / TW-15 94HB.
 All contact pads are covered with a layer of carbon.
 To clean the PCB no isopropanol is used since this can damage the carbon pads.
 Instead, distilled water is used on a soft paper towel to clean the PCB.

 <p align="center">
     <img src="Images/Keyb_14.jpeg" alt="Description" width="1000">
 </p>

+## Reviving the keyboard plungers

+A very common issue with the Commodore 64 is that the keys stop working—or, to put it another way, they work only intermittently, requiring you to press REALLY hard to get any response.
+Fortunately, fixing this issue is straightforward.

+All plungers have a piece of conductive rubber at the end of a small plastic rod.
+This conductive rubber can easily become contaminated with dust and grease, preventing the plunger from working as it should.

+By **carefully** rubbing the conductive rubber on a clean sheet of paper, the plungers can be revived.

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)